areaDetector/ADPluginBar/README.md

 ### Usage

 To use ADPluginBar with CSS, place the provided .opi screens into your CSS setup, and link to it appropriately.
-It requires a mono image, so set your camera to mono, and enable the plugin.
-When a barcode is detected, the plugin will populate the appropriate PVs, and display an image with a bounding box representing where in the image it identified a barcode.
+The plugin supports 8 and 16 bit images in Mono or RGB formats.
+Inverted barcodes are supported as well but only in 8 bit formats.
+In order to view detected barcodes live, you may use any EPICS image viewer such as ImageJ, NDPluginStdArrays, or NDPluginPva, by setting the NDArrayPort to BAR1, or whichever port the plugin was assigned.
+This will display the image that the plugin processes, along with a blue bounding box around barcodes detected.

 ### Process Variables Supported